Return to Paradise (1998 film)

 Return to Paradise is a 1998 American drama-thriller film directed by Joseph Ruben, written by Wesley Strick and Bruce Robinson, and starring Vince Vaughn, Anne Heche, and Joaquin Phoenix.
 Return to Paradise is a remake of the 1989 French film Force majeure.
-The film had its premiere on August 10, 1998, and was released to theaters on August 14, 1998.
+The film had its premiere on August 10, 1998, and was released to theaters on August 14, 1998 by PolyGram Filmed Entertainment.

 It is the first film on-screen collaboration between Vaughn and Heche, the second film being Psycho, which was released in the same year.

 Plot

-Three friends, Lewis McBride, Sheriff and Tony, are vacationing in a Malaysia.
+Three friends, Lewis McBride, Sheriff and Tony, are vacationing in Malaysia.
 Their adventures include being almost run over by a car while riding a bicycle, and being pressured into buying some rhinoceros horn from Malaysian locals.
 They also purchase a large bag of hash from a local drug dealer.
 The three men wind up at their beachfront house on the ocean pondering their future in the island paradise.
 Tony and Sheriff decide to return to New York City, while Lewis, being a "greenie", wishes to travel to Borneo to save endangered orangutans.
 On the last day of their vacation, they throw away the remaining hash.
 As time passes, Sheriff now works as a limo driver while Tony is a successful architect.

 Beth, an up-and-coming lawyer, informs them that Lewis has spent the last two years in Penang prison in Malaysia, because of hash found at their Malaysian house.
 Beth reveals that Lewis will receive the death sentence unless one or both of the men return to share responsibility.
 She assures both of them that they will not suffer in prison, be tortured, or harmed in any way.
 After a gruelling eight days, during which they must make a decision, Beth and Sheriff begin a heated love affair, and both men decide to return to Malaysia.
 Upon their arrival, all seems well until they visit the prison to see Lewis.